Ahdak/blog/_posts/2018-10-16-agilite-a-lechelle.md

   * Be transparent
   * Hold others (esp leaders) to account
   * Accent that adaptors will required through transition
-* Scanling framework can help but in themselves do not
+* Scaling framework can help but in themselves do not
 * Apply System thinkings
   * Address impediments to flow
   * Visualise work - make the invisible visible
   * Limit Work in progress
-* Invest high qualioty Coaches
+* Invest high quality Coaches
 * Don't skip technical excellence
 * High performance, corss-functional team
 * Be aware of consultants presenting Top tips